Yamagata Prefecture has the highest consumption of konjac in Japan! Is boiled konjac the most popular recipe?

 There are many items that you would never guess are made from konjac, and the shop is bustling with customers on holidays.

-- Name: Narashitajuku Tanno Konnyaku (Konnyakubansho)
+- Name: Narashita-juku Tanno Konnyaku (Konnyaku Guardhouse)

-- Address: 608-1 Suwamae, Minazawa, Kamiyama City, Yamagata Prefecture 999-3225
+- Address: 608-1 Suwamae, Minazawa, Kaminoyama City, Yamagata Prefecture, 999-3225

 - Phone number: 023-674-2351